 Additional Costs

-* Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2021.
-Fees are subject to change for programs starting in Fall 2022 and later dates.
+* Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the first two semesters of programs starting in Fall 2024.
+Fees are subject to change for programs starting in Fall 2025 and later dates.
+This fee does not include books, which are to be purchased by the student separately.

 + Books and additional supplies are not included in tuition fees and must be purchased by the student separately.